The Greatest Beer Run Ever: Production

 In 2015, Andrew Muscato produced and directed a short documentary The Greatest Beer Run Ever.
 The short was released on the Pabst Blue Ribbon YouTube Channel on Veterans Day November 11, 2015.
 The documentary was based on the true story of John "Chickie" Donohue who sailed to Vietnam to deliver beers to friends from the old neighborhood.
 He later said that he "was a staunch supporter of the war.
 But when I got there, I saw things that just weren't right, and it was just false, totally false."

 On April 26, 2019, as soon as Skydance Media picked up the rights to adapt the book The Greatest Beer Run Ever to film, Peter Farrelly came on board to write the script with Brian Currie and Pete Jones as well as direct the movie.
 David Ellison, Dana Goldberg and Don Granger would produce for Skydance along with Andrew Muscato.
 Viggo Mortensen was cast in the film, with Dylan O'Brien joining him soon after.

 In March 2021, the film was picked up by Apple Studios, with Mortensen and O'Brien no longer involved.
 Zac Efron and Russell Crowe entered negotiations to join the cast to replace O'Brien and Mortensen with Bill Murray courted for a supporting role.
 Efron and Crowe were confirmed to join the cast in July 2021.
 Filming was expected at the time to begin in August 2021, either in Australia or New Zealand.
 Jake Picking, Will Ropp, Archie Renaux and Kyle Allen were cast in September 2021.
 Murray would be confirmed in October, with Ruby Ashbourne Serkis, Matt Cook, Omari K. Chancellor and Will Hochman joining the next month.

-Filming began in September 2021, and was shot on location in both Thailand and New Jersey.
+Filming began in September 2021, and was shot on location in both Thailand and New Jersey; specifically Newark, North Bergen, Jersey City and Paterson.